 d.
 The instructor must certify on the report of the examination submitted to the Office of the Registrar that copies of the examination questions (or identifying information in the case of standardized examinations), and the students answers have been filed with the chair of the department offering the course.

-5. If accepted by the student (see 4b above), letter grades earned through credit-by-examination are entered on the student's transcript, and are used in computing his/her cumulative grade point average.
+5. If accepted by the student (see 4b above), letter grades earned through credit-by-exam are entered on the student's transcript, and are used in computing his/her cumulative grade point average.
 A student may elect to take a credit-by-exam Pass-Fail only if the credit fulfills an elective in the student's degree program.
 No college, major, field of concentration, or general education program requirement may be taken under the pass-fail option.
 Please refer to the Pass-Fail policy under the Records section in this chapter.